-Individual Placement and Support is an evidence-based service model aimed to assist people with serious mental illness (SMI), to include co-occurring substance use disorders, in obtaining and maintaining competitive jobs based upon their preferences.
+Individual Placement and Support (IPS) is an evidence-based supported employment model aimed to assist people with serious mental illness (SMI), including those with co-occurring substance use disorders, in obtaining and maintaining competitive jobs based upon their preferences.
 Research demonstrates that the IPS model has a high rate of success when provided as a mental health service to individuals who express interest in joining the workforce.

 IPS Teams provide ongoing supports through all phases of job development and continue after employment is obtained.
 IPS Teams collaborate with local vocational rehabilitation offices, career centers, educational institutions, and community employers.

-The Alabama Department of Mental Health, in partnership with the Alabama Department of Rehabilitation Services and community partners, aims to support the recovery of people with serious mental illness through meaningful and competitive employment through Individual Placement and Support – Supported Employment Programs.
+The Alabama Department of Mental Health, in partnership with the Alabama Department of Rehabilitation Services and community partners, aims to support the recovery of people with serious mental illness through meaningful and competitive employment through Individual Placement and Support – Supported Employment.

 IPS Teams are located in three areas of our state.
 Participating providers include the following: